General InformationÂ

 This role includes:

-• Ticket Scanning: Stewards will be responsible for scanning festival-goers’ tickets when they enter the festival, as well as redirecting issues and queries to the relevant location/people.
+- Ticket Scanning: Stewards will work with gate manager for scanning festival-goers’ tickets when they enter the festival, as well as redirecting issues and queries to the relevant location/people.

-• Queue Stewarding: Stewards will be responsible for helping to manage queues at points of entry to the festival.
+- Queue Stewarding: Under the guidance of the gate manager stewards will be responsible for helping to manage queues at points of entry to the festival.
 This includes directing people to the correct queues for their ticket type, directing the crowd to the designated queuing area and ensuring general welfare is available at the perimeter of the site.

 Decor Team

-You will be supporting the creative production team, to install the design and decor across the site and stages.
+You will be working with the creative production team, to install the design and decor across the site and stages.
 Please note this role has different working dates for the build and break of the festival.

 * Catering: 3 meal tokens each shift